Table of contents

 - When solids are started, sensitivities to certain foods can cause diarrhea.
 In older babies, some fruit juices can also cause runny stools.

-- If your baby is irritable, has green, explosive stools filled with mucus, and you have an oversupply of milk, your baby may be drinking too much of the watery foremilk that contains too much lactose for him/her to handle.
+- If your baby is irritable, has green, explosive stools filled with mucus, and you have an oversupply of milk, your baby may be drinking too much of the watery foremilk that contains too much lactose for them to handle.
 See foremilk/hindmilk imbalance.

 Should I Give My Breastfed Baby Pedialyte?